Table of contents

 What is corrective maintenance?

 Corrective maintenance is a technique where correction is done after the failure occurs.
-It is used for machines that are very low cost, easy to replace and their malfunctioning does not significantly affect productivity.
+It is used for machines that are very low cost, easy to replace, and whose malfunctioning does not significantly affect productivity.

 What is preventive maintenance?